IDOE Cambridge Grant: FAQs

 Cambridge is part of the University of Cambridge, one of the world’s top five universities with a global reputation for academic excellence.
 With over 160 years of experience in education, we are the largest provider of international education worldwide, supporting schools and learners in more than 160 countries — including the United States.

-We offer a comprehensive PreK–12 program, known as the Cambridge Pathway, that includes a fully aligned curriculum, rigorous assessments, high-quality professional development, evidence-based pedagogy, and a wide range of teaching and learning resources.
+We offer a comprehensive PreK–12 program, known as the Cambridge Pathway, that includes fully aligned curriculum, rigorous assessments, high-quality professional development, evidence-based pedagogy, and a wide range of teaching and learning resources.

-Watch our webinar to learn about Cambridge in Indiana:
+Watch our webinar to learn about Cambridge in Indiana: IDOE-Cambridge Grant for Indiana K-12 Schools

 What is the Cambridge AICE Diploma?

-The Cambridge AICE Diploma is an advanced, college-level academic program for high school students that offers students a broad and balanced curriculum, culminating in a diploma that can lead to college credit and scholarship opportunities.
+The Cambridge AICE Diploma is an optional, advanced, college-level academic program for high school students that offers students a broad and balanced curriculum, culminating in a diploma that can lead to college credit and scholarship opportunities.

 The AICE Diploma assures acceptance into all Indiana public higher education institutions.
-It is highly regarded by top universities across the U.S. and around world.
+It is highly regarded by top universities across the U.S. and around the world.

-To earn the diploma, students must earn at least seven credits by passing 4-7 Cambridge Advanced (AS & A Level) exams, including a compulsory AS Level course in Global Perspectives & Research, and one subject each from the groups of mathematics/science and languages/arts/humanities.
+To earn the diploma, students must earn at least seven credits by passing 4-7 Cambridge Advanced (AS & A Level) exams, including a compulsory AS Level course in Global Perspectives & Research, and one subject each from the groups of mathematics/science, languages, and arts/humanities.

 Can Indiana students earn college credit for Cambridge courses?